Ken Babby: Major League Baseball

 In September 2025, Babby became chief executive officer of the Tampa Bay Rays of Major League Baseball, as part of the new ownership group led by Patrick Zalupski.

 Boards

-Babby serves on the Wheaton College board of trustees., Jacksonville University Board of Trustees, and the Board of Baptist Health System (Downtown Jacksonville Campus); He also serves on the boards of the Cleveland Sports Commission and the Jacksonville Chamber of Commerce.
-Ken is currently serving a two-year term as board chair, Visit Jacksonville.
+Babby serves on the Wheaton College board of trustees, where he is the Chair of the Audit Committee.
+He previously served on the MLB PDL (Professional Development League) Executive Board, the MLB PDL Governance Committee, the Jacksonville University Board of Trustees, the Board of Baptist Health System (Downtown Jacksonville Campus), the Jacksonville Chamber of Commerce, Visit Jacksonville and the Cleveland Sports Commission.

 Personal life

 Ken is married to Liz Bryan, an executive vice president of Spectrum, and has a son.
 Ken is also the son of former lawyer, Washington Redskins attorney, Baltimore Orioles attorney, sports agent, and Phoenix Suns President of Basketball Operations and senior advisor in Lon Babby.